-Bard is an artist dedicated to the contemporary, but deeply attached to the tradition that dates back to the great Baroque masterpieces of portraiture and still life.
-Some might even deem it true to say that Bard redefined these traditional subjects.
-The still lifes of the XVIrd and XVIIthrd French century have cleverly documented changes in social attitudes and ideas.
+Bard is an artist committed to the contemporary, but deeply tied to tradition, going back to the great Baroque masterpieces of portraiture and still life.
+One might conclude that Bard has redefined the traditional portrait or still life of objects.
+Sixteenth- and seventeenth-century French still life painting cleverly documented the shifting social attitudes and ideas of their time.

-Bard captures both the objective and the subjective, the exterior and the interior.
-He finds a mystery and a dramatic irony in the world we live in - from the poetry of his observations to the conceptual rigor of his work.
+Bard captures both the objective and subjective, the exterior and interior.
+He sees mystery and dramatic irony in the world in which we live - from the poetry of his observations to the conceptual rigor of his work.

-The act of painting is the process by which a mind attempts to look at itself in its own light.
-Perhaps such a vision is impossible.
-Can the eye see itself except in a reflection?
-It is also said of the spirit that it reflects and, often, it reflects on itself.
-Artists work in the hope of creating a picture of their own mind, consciousness and imagination, ultimately of themselves.
+The act of painting is the process employed by a mind attempting to see itself in its own light.
+Perhaps no such vision is possible.
+Can the eye ever see itself, save in a reflection?
+We say of the mind, also, that it reflects, and often it reflects on itself.
+Artists work in the hope of creating an image of mind, or consciousness or imagination, of themselves.

-Several years ago, François Bard painted in an abstract way, to produce the vision he had in mind.
-But for the past two decades, he has turned to the figurative.
-Even when he refers directly to the world, his images remain elusive.
-Just as her shadows aren't limited to indicating an area of darkness, her shapes don't simply represent her subjects.
-Bard’s realism is detached and theoretical, solicited only by the desire to better activate memory.
-Functioning like a diary, his paintings retrace his ideas and experiences, while preserving his own formal concepts.
+Many years ago, François Bard painted abstractly to create the image he had in his mind.
+But for the past two decades, he has painted representationally.
+Yet even when he refers to the world directly, his images are elusive.
+Just as his shadows do not confine themselves to the usual function of indicating darkness, so his representational forms are not satisfied with merely representing his subjects.
+Bard’s realism is detached and theoretical, activated only by the desire to better assist memory.
+Functioning like a diary, his paintings record his ideas and experiences, preserving his personal visual concepts.

-To say that François Bard’s style stands out from the rest is to recognize that it always escapes us in a way that is personal to it.
-He is made to lead his life as an artist, illuminator, archivist of memories, diary writer, like someone whose existence hangs somewhere between the act of living and an entire past life. to register itself.
-By returning every day to the flat surfaces of his canvas or his paper, he transcends them into pages of his life.
+To say that François Bard’s style is distinctive is to acknowledge that he always eludes us in an immediately recognizable way.
+He is suited perfectly to his life as an artist, a limner, a recorder of memories, a diarist-as one whose existence hovers somewhere between the act of living and a lifetime spent recording that life.
+Returning daily to the two-dimensional flatness of canvas or paper, he transforms it into pages of his life.

-François Bard’s art is both difficult and hopeful; it offers the possibility of individual triumph but not its certainty, and suggests that the true path to glory does not come from heroism, from power, from beauty or from wealth, but from will and courage to face it.
+François Bard’s art is both difficult and hopeful-it offers the possibility of personal triumph but not its certainty, and suggests that the true path to glory comes not from heroism, power, beauty, or wealth, but from the will and courage to engage in it.

 Wendy M. Blazier is an art historian, writer and independent curator, working for over 30 years in Florida as a curator, institutional administrator and lecturer.
 Born in Detroit, Michigan, she was Executive Director and Curator at the Art and Culture Center of Hollywood (Florida) from 1979 to 1995 and Chief Curator at the Boca Raton Museum of Art from 2001 to 2012.